Unwrap the Present: How to Use This Essential Italian Tense

 To Discuss Events Happening Now

-The foremost use of the Italian present tense is talking about things that are happening in the moment as they’re taking place.
+The main use of the Italian present tense is talking about things that are happening in the moment.

 Loro piangono. — They’re crying.
 (I.e. I’m standing right in front of them and I can see them crying.)